The Florida Department of Environmental Protection's (DEP) Florida Coastal Office (FCO)

 comprise more than 4 million acres of the most valuable submerged lands and select

 coastal uplands in Florida.
-With public input, CAMA successfully developed a
+With public input, FCO successfully developed a

 (pdf - 4.29 MB) that provides the statewide perspective